Outfits and Gear for Hiking and Backpacking in the Fall

 Each September and October, thru-hikers rush to finish the long trail they started many months ago.
 Day hikers also must manage mud and shorter days.

-This is a collection of outdoor gear and apparel items that our staff has personally purchased for adventures that extend into the late season, including multiple shoulder season hikes of the Pacific Crest Trail, Continental Divide Trail, Great Divide Trail, Pacific Northwest Trail, and Superior Hiking Trail.
+This is a collection of outdoor gear and apparel items that our staff has personally purchased for adventures that extend into the late season, including multiple shoulder season hikes of the Pacific Crest Trail, Continental Divide Trail, Great Divide Trail in Canada, Pacific Northwest Trail, and Superior Hiking Trail.
 It also includes gear tests performed while doing Trail Magic on Glen Pass in the Sierra (~12,000 feet) in October.

 We believe in making safe and smart decisions when hiking in the fall, including taking into account the weather, conditions, your skill level, and where you're hiking.